- Sermon Notes

 B. The soul was made for God

-- Those who receive the mark of the beast will at first think they made the right decision because living conditions will be better.
+- Those who receive the mark of the beast will at first think they made the right decision because conditions for living will be better.

-- The time to choose to live for God is now…
+- The time to live for God is now…

 Illus – C.S.
 Lewis summarized it well in Mere Christianity.